Undergraduate Research Training Initiative for Student Enhancement (U-RISE) (T34)

 Applicants are strongly encouraged to read the NOFO (including Related Notices in the Overview Section), Answers to Frequently Asked Questions, and consult NIGMS staff to discuss eligibility and application requirements prior to submission.
 When submitting an application, it's important to follow all instructions and avoid issues that lead to noncompliance and withdrawal prior to review.
 NIGMS does not require applications requesting $500,000 or more in direct costs for any year to contact staff to obtain agreement that the IC will accept the application.

-Potential applicants for U-RISE should contact Dr. Marie Harton or Dr. Joyce Stamm.
+Potential applicants for U-RISE should contact Dr. Marie Harton, Dr. Joyce Stamm or Dr. Jeremy McIntyre.

 The Undergraduate Research Training Initiative for Student Enhancement Program (T34) is part of the NIGMS undergraduate program umbrella cited in 42 CFR 66.102.